Connecticut ag liaison dies

 Rick Macsuga, a longtime marketing representative for the Connecticut Department of Agriculture, died Oct.
 25.

 Macsuga, a 33-year employee of the department, had worked with growers and organized farmers markets across Connecticut.
 He handled administration of the organic cross-share reimbursement program and worked with the Farmer’s Market Nutrition Program and helped to start the Veteran’s Voucher Program.

 “Macsuga left the agency for medical reasons early this year,” said Linda Piotrowicz, the department’s bureau director for agriculture development/resource preservation/regional market.

-Hartford, Conn.-based fresh-cut company Heart of the Harvest expanded in 2013, said Bill Driscoll Sr., president.
+Fresh-cut specialist Heart of the Harvest is looking to expand at the Connecticut Regional Market in Hartford, said Bill Driscoll Sr., president.

 But finding the extra room isn’t easy, he said.

 “We’re struggling with the state of Connecticut to get more space,” he said.
 “It’s been about three years, myself, looking to get more space.
 The state was always saying they needed to make templates on the leases.”